 (13) A school district that offers prekindergarten shall describe the prekindergarten program and explain how the district will coordinate with agencies that serve preschool age children with disabilities.
 The plan must address coordination activities designed to identify and serve children with disabilities and the supports and accommodations available to ensure both physical and programmatic access.
 The plan must address pre-kindergarten programs operated directly by the school district and those operated by community agencies under contract from the school district.

-All additions and deletions are highlighted in Bold type [bracketed items] are deletions underscored items are additions (14) A brief description of how the school district will provide for a smooth transition for prekindergarten students, when prekindergarten is offered, from the home setting and any early childhood care or education setting the students attend, to the school setting.
+(14) A brief description of how the school district will provide for a smooth transition for prekindergarten students, when prekindergarten is offered, from the home setting and any early childhood care or education setting the students attend, to the school setting.
 This description must include how the district will coordinate with the infants and toddlers and preschool early intervention agencies that serve children with disabilities to ensure a smooth transition for those children to the school district's prekindergarten program.

 (d) Strategic plans, the 6-year plan, mid-term review report, annual updates and other revisions to the plan, shall be developed through active participation by parents, students, school directors, teachers, school administrators, other school personnel and business and community representatives.
-Teacher representatives shall be chosen by teachers and administrative representatives shall be chosen by the administrative personnel; and school director representatives shall be chosen by the board of the school district or AVTS.

-(e) Prior to its approval by the board of directors, the strategic plan and revisions of it shall be made available for public inspection in the school district's or AVTS's offices, on the school district's or AVTS's web site and nearest public library until the next regularly scheduled board meeting or a minimum of 28 days whichever comes first.
+Teacher representatives shall be chosen by 22 PA Code Chapter 4 teachers and administrative representatives shall be chosen by the administrative personnel; and school director representatives shall be chosen by the board of the school district or AVTS. (e) Prior to its approval by the board of directors, the strategic plan and revisions of it shall be made available for public inspection in the school district's or AVTS's offices, on the school district's or AVTS's web site and nearest public library until the next regularly scheduled board meeting or a minimum of 28 days whichever comes first.
 The plan shall be filed with the Department after it is recommended by the school superintendent of record or chief executive officer and is approved by the school district's or AVTS's board of directors or charter school's board of trustees.
-If the board of directors or trustees alters the proposed strategic plan developed under subsection (d), it All additions and deletions are highlighted in Bold type [bracketed items] are deletions underscored items are additions shall consult with the committee which developed it to reach the greatest possible consensus prior to its submission and include any minority report which is developed. (f) A locally approved strategic plan shall remain in effect until it is superseded by a locally approved revision or a new strategic plan developed under this section.] (a) Upon expiration of its current strategic planning phase, each school entity shall submit to the Secretary for approval a professional education plan every three years as required by § 49.17(a) (relating to continuing professional education).

-(b) Upon expiration of its current strategic planning phase, each school entity shall submit to the Department for approval an induction plan every six years as required by § 49.16(a) (relating to approval of induction plans).
+If the board of directors or trustees alters the proposed strategic plan developed under subsection (d), it shall consult with the committee which developed it to reach the greatest possible consensus prior to its submission and include any minority report which is developed. (f) A locally approved strategic plan shall remain in effect until it is superseded by a locally approved revision or a new strategic plan developed under this section.] (a) Upon expiration of its current strategic planning phase, each school entity shall submit to the Secretary for approval a professional education plan every 3 years as required by § 49.17(a) (relating to continuing professional education).
+A SCHOOL ENTITY SHALL MAKE ITS PROFESSIONAL EDUCATION PLAN AVAILABLE FOR PUBLIC INSPECTION AND COMMENT FOR A MINIMUM OF 28 DAYS PRIOR TO APPROVAL OF THE PLAN BY THE SCHOOL ENTITY'S GOVERNING BOARD AND SUBMISSION OF THE PLAN TO THE SECRETARY. (b) Upon expiration of its current strategic planning phase, each school entity shall submit to the Department for approval an induction plan every 6 years as required by § 49.16(a) (relating to approval of induction plans).
+A SCHOOL ENTITY SHALL MAKE ITS INDUCTION PLAN AVAILABLE FOR PUBLIC INSPECTION AND COMMENT FOR A MINIMUM OF 28 DAYS PRIOR TO APPROVAL OF THE PLAN BY THE SCHOOL ENTITY'S GOVERNING BOARD AND SUBMISSION OF THE PLAN TO THE DEPARTMENT.